-Staff will bring to the attention of the Headteacher/Deputy Headteacher/Behaviour Leader children who receive yellow and red cards by logging incidents in class files.
+Staff will bring to the attention of the Headteacher/Deputy Headteacher/Behaviour Leader children who receive yellow and red cards by logging incidents in class files and CPOMS.
 Senior leaders are made aware of children who receive red cards and will supervise children during the missed break (morning or afternoon).
-Parents are asked to acknowledge the letter by signing and returning to school.
-Significant incidents will be logged on CPOMS (school management system).